GeorgeKstr/QuakeC-advanced-UI-library/README.md

 1. Clone or download the QuakeC UI Library repository.
 2. Include the library in your QuakeC project.
 3. Use the provided functions to create and manage windows and UI elements.

-For detailed usage instructions and examples, refer to the documentation and code provided with the library.